aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 });
 ```

+Read more about using this feature in [this AWS blog post](https://aws.amazon.com/blogs/aws/aws-lambda-now-supports-up-to-10-gb-ephemeral-storage/).
 ## Singleton Function

 The `SingletonFunction` construct is a way to guarantee that a lambda function will be guaranteed to be part of the stack,